aws-samples/serverless-patterns/apigw-lambda-transcribe/README.md

 1. Make a POST request to the API using the following cURL command:

     ```
-    curl --location 'API_ENDPOINT' --header 'Content-Type: application/json' --data '{"object_name": "audio.mp3", "content_type": "audio/mpeg"}'
+    curl --location 'API_ENDPOINT' --header 'Content-Type: application/json' --data '{"object_name": "video.mp4", "content_type": "video/mp4"}'
     ```

-    Note: Replace `API_ENDPOINT` with the generated `api_endpoint` from Terraform (refer to the Terraform Outputs section) `object_name` with your desired name for the S3 object and `content_type` with the content type of the audio, for ex, mp3 or m4a
+    Note: Replace `API_ENDPOINT` with the generated `api_endpoint` from Terraform (refer to the Terraform Outputs section) `object_name` with your desired name for the S3 object and `content_type` with the content type of the video, for ex, mp4.

 1. Get the pre-signed URL from the previous step and use the following cURL command to upload the object in S3:

     ```
-    curl -v --location -T "audio.mp3" \
+    curl -v --location -T "video.mp4" \
   'PRESIGNED_URL' \
-  --header 'Content-Type: audio/mpeg'
+  --header 'Content-Type: video/mp4'
     ```

     Note: Replace `PRESIGNED_URL` with pre-signed URL generated in the previous step. `Content-Type` should match the content type used to generate the pre-signed URL in the previous step.